ollybritton/Number-Theory/readme.md

 Returns the largest number that is made from multiplying a section of the digits `x`, which is `bite` long.

 - `is_pythagorean_triple(arr)`:<br>
-Checks if the three items in the array are a (pythagorean triple)[http://mathworld.wolfram.com/PythagoreanTriple.html].
+Checks if the three items in the array are a [pythagorean triple](http://mathworld.wolfram.com/PythagoreanTriple.html).

 - `sum_of_primes(limit)`:<br>
 Returns the sum of all primes underneath limit.